 In other words, I’m someone who never takes one aspect of programming too seriously because I consider that I could be doing a lot more with programming.

 Let me explain what I mean with an example of how the most prominent software architecture framework that’s popular in the industry is architected.
 The most popular programming languages in the world are C++ and Java.
 You can use these languages to build any application that involves managing or configuring resources for users or applications.
+You can even learn these programming languages with the help of any simple Java Tutorial, or a C++ tutorial.
 In fact, these languages are essentially the heart of any modern software engineering project because they enable you to program everything you might need.
 For example, they’ll tell you how much memory you need, what interfaces are required, and so forth.

 Based on my hypothesis, I have to be a programmer if I care about the amount of resources I can provide to other people or manage.
 I have to be a hacker if I can push the random buttons in front of me to realize that I can push more buttons to get more resources.